RaspberryTaster/RaspberryTaster/README.md

-## About Me 🚀
+## About Me

-🎓 I'm RaspberryTaster, a passionate software developer with a flair for creating immersive experiences through code.
-My journey includes pathfinding algorithms, GUI experiments, and diving into the realms of AI and ML.

-🌱 I’m currently learning:
-- Ai algorithms
+I'm a programmer with a interest in algorithms